Jwayland/Jwayland/README.md

 ## About Me
 My name is Jordan Wayland.
 I have a diverse background in construction and architecture, and a HUGE interest in programming, automation, finance, and virtual reality technology.
 I know what you are thinking, virtual reality and finance?
 How are those related?
-The answer is, they really aren't.
+The answer is, they really aren't (unless you consider the virtual Metaverse land sale craze).
 I just enjoy learning about both.

 ### Virtual Reality
 With a background in architecture (specifically 3D scanning, building mapping, and 360 photography), I had a will to learn more about the virtual frontier of this technology.